-Coca-Cola (KO) has also found itself the target of yet another anti-obesity campaign.
+Coca-Cola (KO) has found itself the target of yet another anti-obesity campaign.

 “Because happiness doesn’t come in a red can.
 Obesity does,” says the ad in its closing lines.

-The Horizon Foundation tells AdAge that, while it wasn’t necessarily trying to single out Coke, it wanted to shine a light on the fact that companies such as Coke spend the bulk of their advertising dollars on their arguably least-healthy products.
+The Horizon Foundation tells AdAge that while it wasn’t necessarily trying to single out Coke, it wanted to shine a light on the fact that the companies spend the bulk of their advertising dollars on their arguably least-healthy products.

 Coke declined AdAge's request for comment.